swedenconnect/technical-framework/ELN-0603 - Registry for Identifiers.md

 - Associating the OID registry with Sweden Connect.

-- Aligned registered module OID:s with RFC 7773
+- Aligned registered module OID:s with RFC 7773 .

-- Adding a new Extension OID for Signature Validation Tokens in timestamp extensions.
+- Adding a new extension OID for Signature Validation Tokens in timestamp extensions.

 **Changes between version 1.4 and version 1.5:**